 Susan Gilmore, Associate Professor of English, Central Connecticut State University, email@example.com

-Please submit one-page proposals including an annotated summary, a short biographical note and (if available) a list of similar titles.
+Please submit one-page proposals (200 words aprox.) including an annotated summary and a short biographical note.

-For further questions or to submit your proposal, you can write to SAustin@landmark.edu.
+For further questions or to submit your proposal, you can email Susan Austin (SAustin@landmark.edu)

 A paper that has been published previously may not be included.

+Selected papers (subject to double blind peer review) may appear in an edited volume with Vernon Press.
 Vernon Press is an independent publisher of scholarly books in the social sciences and humanities.
-Our mission is to serve the community of academic and professional scholars by providing a visible, quality platform for the dissemination of emergent ideas.
 We work closely with authors, academic associations, distributors and library information specialists to identify and develop high quality, high impact titles.
-For more information, visit www.vernonpress.com.